King's Lynn: Economy

 King's Lynn has always been a centre for fishing and seafood (especially inshore prawns, shrimps and cockles).
 There have also been glass-making and small-scale engineering works – many fairground and steam engines were built here.
 It still contains much farm-related industry, including food processing.
 There are several chemical factories and the town retains a role as an import centre.
 In general, it is a regional centre for a still sparsely populated part of England.

 King's Lynn was the fastest growing port in Great Britain in 2008.
 Department for Transport figures show that through-put increased by 33 per cent.

 In 2008, the German Palm Group began to erect one of the world's largest paper machines, constructed by Voith Paper.
 With a web speed of up to 2000 metres a minute and a web width of 10.63 metres, it can produce 400,000 tons a year of newsprint paper, based on 100-per-cent recycled paper.
 The start-up was on 21 August 2009.

 The Port of King's Lynn has facilities for dry bulk cargo such as cereals and liquid bulk products such as petroleum products for Pace Petroleum.
 It also handles timber imported from Scandinavia and the Baltics and has handling sheds for steel imports.

 King's Lynn is the prime retail centre in West Norfolk.
 The town centre is dominated by budget shops, reflecting the spending power of much of the population.
 The town centre fulfils a leisure role with entertainment centres, bars and restaurants, and has a range of service functions.
 It provides about 5,300 retailing jobs.

 The town centre has 73,000 sq. m. of retail floor space in 347 shops, which exceeds the comparable centres of Bury St Edmunds and Boston.
 However, whilst the percentage of floor space in comparison shopping and that occupied by multiple retailers is above the national average, King's Lynn offers a more limited range of choice.

 Tourism in King's Lynn is a minor industry, but it attracts visitors to its historic centre, and as a base for visiting Sandringham House and other country houses in the area.
 Within the town and across the nearby Fenland are some of the finest historic churches in Britain, built in a period when King's Lynn and its hinterland were wealthy from trade and wool.

 Transport

 Roads

 King's Lynn is linked to the cities of Norwich and Peterborough by the A47, to Cambridge by the A10, and to Spalding and the North via the A17.
 Parts of north and east Norfolk are reached by the A148 and the A149.
+There is currently a campaign led by Norfolk County Council to dual the A47, due to the area's poor road networks and lack of motorways compared to other areas of the country.